legumeinfo/pandagma/README.md

     Chr1	.
 CDS	2222	3333	.	.	.
 Parent=id1
     Chr1	.
 CDS	4444	5555	.	.	.
 Parent=id1

-BED files are assumed to contain a single feature for each primary coding sequence specified, where the coordinates represent the minimum start (0-based) and maximum end positions of the the primary coding sequence in the reference:
+BED files are assumed to contain a single feature for each primary coding sequence specified, where the coordinates represent the minimum start (0-based) and maximum end positions of the primary coding sequence in the reference:

   molecule, feature-start, feature-end, mRNA-ID, score(0), strand, gene-ID